RoelN/FontJit/README.md

 While loading, the `data-fontjit-status` attribute will be added and updated.
 This lets you keep track of the four loading states:

 ```
-idle = not yet started
+unloaded = not yet started
 loading = font is loading
 loaded = font successfully loaded
 error = loading failed